 3 individual travel packs of tissues, standard size for for personal hygiene.
 Let’s be honest: you are not going to be worried about blowing your nose.
 The main need for these will be to wipe yourself if you have to poop.
 Bathrooms will not be usable and you should expect toilet paper to be in short supply.

+Antimicrobial products are antibacterial, antifungal, and antiviral.
 Antibacterial products should always be used sparingly, but after an earthquake there will be no running water.
 These wipes are intended for use in scenarios where there is risk of infection, such as cleaning hands after touching blood or other potentially infectious matter or prior to eating with your hands.
-Note that diarrheal diseases are a major cause of death after disasters.
+Note that diarrheal diseases are a major concern after disasters.

 Unlike most nutritional bars The Better Bar is raw pressed, meaning that no additional heat or oxygen is used in the process of making our bars so nutrients aren’t lost.
 Raw pressed foods maintain the natural enzymes allowing your body to fully break down all of the nutrients, giving you natural and sustainable energy without the “crash”.
 Read more at Eatabetterbar.com.